Erich Fromm: Psychological theory

 The word biophilia was frequently used by Fromm as a description of a productive psychological orientation and "state of being".
 For example, in an addendum to his book The Heart of Man: Its Genius For Good and Evil, Fromm wrote as part of his humanist credo:

 "I believe that the man choosing progress can find a new unity through the development of all his human forces, which are produced in three orientations.
 These can be presented separately or together: biophilia, love for humanity and nature, and independence and freedom."

-Erich Fromm postulated eight basic needs:
+Erich Fromm postulated the following basic needs:

 Fromm's thesis of the "escape from freedom" is epitomized in the following passage.
 The "individualized man" referenced by Fromm is man bereft of the "primary ties" of belonging (such as nature, family, etc.), also expressed as "freedom from":

 Five basic orientations

-In his book Man for Himself Fromm spoke of "orientation of character".
+In his book Man for Himself, Fromm spoke of "orientation of character".
 He differentiates his theory of character from that of Freud by focusing on two ways an individual relates to the world.
 Freud analyzed character in terms of libido organization, whereas Fromm says that in the process of living, we relate to the world by: 1) acquiring and assimilating things—"Assimilation", and 2) reacting to people—"Socialization".
 Fromm asserted that these two ways of relating to the world were not instinctive, but an individual's response to the peculiar circumstances of his or her life; he also believed that people are never exclusively one type of orientation.
 These two ways of relating to life's circumstances lead to basic character-orientations.

 Fromm lists four types of nonproductive character orientation, which he called receptive, exploitative, hoarding, and marketing, and one positive character orientation, which he called productive.
 Receptive and exploitative orientations are basically how an individual may relate to other people and are socialization attributes of character.
 A hoarding orientation is an acquiring and assimilating materials/valuables character trait.
 The marketing orientation arises in response to the human situation in the modern era.
 The current needs of the market determine value.
 It is a relativistic ethic.
 In contrast, the productive orientation is an objective ethic.
 Despite the existential struggles of humanity, each human has the potential for love, reason and productive work in life.
 Fromm writes, "It is the paradox of human existence that man must simultaneously seek for closeness and for independence; for oneness with others and at the same time for the preservation of his uniqueness and particularity. ...the answer to this paradox – and to the moral problems of man – is productiveness."